-C Foremen
+C Forepersons

-When four (4) or more Bricklayers or Masons are employed, one (1) shall be appointed by the Board to act as working Foreman.
-This Foreman shall receive one (1) hours pay per day over the Journeyman's rate.
-When overtime is worked, the Foreman shall receive time and one-eighth, above such overtime rate.
-He/she shall be the only Representative of the Employer to issue instructions to Journeymen Bricklayers or Masons.
+When four (4) or more Bricklayers or Masons are employed, one (1) shall be appointed by the Board to act as working Foreperson.
+This Foreperson shall receive one (1) hours pay per day over the Journeyperson's rate.
+When overtime is worked, the Foreperson shall receive time and one-eighth, above such overtime rate.
+They shall be the only Representative of the Employer to issue instructions to Journeyperson Bricklayers or Masons.